 Spend the most thrilling summer of your life travelling across Israel.
-Get your hands dirty learning about alternative solutions to environmental and ecological issues.
+Learn about alternative solutions to environmental and ecological issues.
 Earn high school or college credit through learning and living on a kibbutz.
 Travel to Prague and Poland to see first-hand how Israel has been shaped by Jewish history around the world.
 Engage in grassroots Jewish-Muslim and Arab-Israeli dialogue to explore conflict resolution.
 Connect peer-to-peer with Israelis and learn about their lives from the source.
 And the list goes on…

 NFTY in Israel

 Length: 4, 5 or 6 ½ weeks every summer | Dates vary by program, visit website for exact dates.

 Websites: nftyisrael.org | facebook.com/nftyisrael | twitter.com/nftyisrael| | Instagram.com/nftyisrael

 NFTY in Israel summer tours are for current high school students.
 There are currently three trip options:

 NFTY Adventure (4 weeks): A unique and challenging journey through the entire land of Israel.
 See ancient Jerusalem, celebrate in modern Tel Aviv, travel to the beautiful Galilee and see the stunning Negev Desert.
 Climb Masada, ride a camel, float in the Dead Sea, and go snorkeling among the Red Sea's coral reefs.
 Spend a week living with Israeli teens, earn community service hours volunteering in hands-on projects, take part in an archaeological dig, hike and mountain bike from the Sea of Galilee to the Mediterranean, and learn about the Israeli Defence Forces as you live and train on a real army base.